You are here

 - Understanding of U.S. safety protocols and the ability to provide safety and security guidance to participants

-- Disclosure of relationships with campus staff to avoid conflicts of interests and ethics violations
+- Disclosure of relationships with campus staff to avoid conflicts and ethics violations

 - Cost—recognizing that factors such as experience, expertise, and the provision of appropriate lodging, meals, safe transportation, etc., are often more important than lower cost